daerduoCarey/structedit/code/README.md

 You can use `vis_recon.ipynb` to visualize the results in Python Jupyter Notebook.

 ## Run for Table/StorageFurniture, or Structure-distance Neighborhood
-Simple replace the `Chair` to `Table` or `StorageFurniture` in the training or evaluation scripts, and replace `cd` with `sd` for using structure distance neighborhood.
+Simply replace the `Chair` to `Table` or `StorageFurniture` in the training or evaluation scripts, and replace `cd` with `sd` for using structure distance neighborhood.

 ## Normalization Factors to Obtain Table Numbers in Paper
 To obtain the numbers shown in paper, please divide the reconstruction errors by the normalization factors defined in `../stats/norm_params.txt`.